psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 Condor and Python
 -----------------
-As long there is no direct interface from python to condor you can use the following bash script to send your python script to condor.
-This might be handy split your python script into multiple parallel processes but have a unite preprocessing beforehand.
+While there is no direct interface from python to condor, you can use the following bash script to send your python script to condor.
+This might be handy split your python script into multiple parallel processes but have a united preprocessing step beforehand.
 This script doesn't give any output about progress back to python.

 The bash script is an enhanced version of the above bash script from Wolf Zinke from his *MyFIA toolbox*.

 in Python: